On the family of Wigner functions for N-level quantum system: Introduction

 Our article is organized as follows.
-In Sec.~\ref{sec-1}, based on the Stratonovich-Weyl correspondence, a ``master equation'' for the SW kernel matrix $\Delta(\Omega_{N}\,|\,\boldsymbol{\nu})$ will be derived and an ambiguity in the solution to this equation will be analyzed.
-Section~\ref{sec-3} is devoted to the exemplification of the suggested scheme of construction of the WF by considering two examples.
+In Section~\ref{sec-1}, based on the Stratonovich-Weyl correspondence, ``master equations'' for the SW kernel matrix $\Delta(\Omega_{N}\,|\,\boldsymbol{\nu})$ will be derived and an ambiguity in the solution to these equations will be analyzed.
+In Section~\ref{sec:IIIReduction} connections between the proposed generic SW mapping and a well-elaborated $SU(2)$-symmetric spin-$j$ symbol correspondence (see e.g. Ref.~\onlinecite{KlimovedeGuise2} and references therein) will be described.
+It will be shown how to obtain the reduced Wigner function performing the reduction from flag manifold (\ref{eq:Flag}) to its 2-dimensional submanifold.
+Section~\ref{sec:IVExamples} is devoted to the exemplification of the suggested scheme of construction of the WF by considering two examples.
 We present a detailed description of the Wigner functions of 2 and 3-dimensional systems, i.e., qubits and qutrits respectively.
+The reduced Wigner functions construction as well as the spin-1/2 and spin-1 Stratonovich-Weyl correspondence derivation from the generic SW mapping will be done.
+Our final comments and remarks are given in Section \ref{sec:VConclusion}.